-Next year, the Prudential Regulation Authority (PRA) will take up its responsibilities as part of the new approach to financial regulation in the United Kingdom.
-The PRA, which will be responsible for the prudential regulation of deposit-takers, insurers and major investment firms, will be part of the Bank of England and will make an important contribution to the Bank's core purpose of maintaining financial stability in the United Kingdom.
+Andrew Bailey Chief Executive Officer, Prudential Regulation Authority

+On 1 April 2013, the new regulatory regime for financial services in the United Kingdom came into effect.
+The Prudential Regulation Authority (PRA) has become the United Kingdom's prudential regulator of deposit-takers, insurers and major investment firms.
+As part of the Bank of England, the PRA will make an important contribution to the Bank's financial stability objective of protecting and enhancing the stability of the UK financial system.